-North or South on Interstate 95
+From the North or South on Interstate 95

 Watch for Exit #205, Beachline Expressway (S.R 528 East) and drive east for approximately 12 miles toward Port Canaveral.
 Follow signs to either Cruise Terminal A (the North Terminal) or if your ship is docked at Terminal B, continue a little further east on 528.
 The turn-off is on your right.

-Driving from Tampa
+Driving to Port Canaveral from Tampa

 Take I-4 East and exit at the Beach Line Expressway (S.R.
 528 East).
 Continue east toward Port Canaveral.
 Follow signs to either A Terminal (the North Terminal) or if you ship is at B Terminal, continue a little further on 528.

 Allow about an hour east-bound drive to Port Canaveral.
 From the airport, be sure to take the North Exit and stay to the right.
 Follow the signs for S.R.
 528 East – the Beachline Expressway.
 S.R.
 528 runs straight towards Port Canaveral.